mghmay/ecommerce-frontend/README.md

 # ecommerce-frontend

-You can see the website live here: https://ecommerce-frontend-o6kk.onrender.com/books
+You can see the website live here: https://ecommerce-frontend-o6kk.onrender.com/books (the backend cold starts so it could take a minute to load!)

 ## Recommended IDE Setup